Instructions for Students

 How do I start planning my Shapiro Summer Research experience?

-• Attend the Medical Student Research Forum in the fall before you plan to participate in the program.
-The next one is on Nov 20, 2023 from 12-5 pm.
+• M1s should attend the Medical Student Research Forum in the fall before you plan to participate in the program.
+The Research Forum is always the Monday before Thanksgiving.

 • Email potential mentors in December and January.
 Decide on a project and mentor early to allow enough time to write the proposal by the deadline (Mar 3).